sandyskies/udpproxy/README.md

     white_lists=10.0.0.0/255.0.0.0,172.16.0.0/255.240.0.0,127.0.0.1/255.255.255.255

     Note: We didn't use library to parse, Please to keep the exact format in the conf.ini.
-Do not add comment line or new line in the configuration ，in case of something tragic happend .
+Do not add comment line , new line  or space in the configuration ，in case of something tragic happend .

 usage
 ---